Kayli/logspub/philosophy/philosophy-people.md

 - against qualia as a concept
   - quote: 'concept of qualia is so confused that it cannot be put to any use or understood in any non-contradictory way'

+- "synantropic memes": cultural ideas, behaviors, or practices that facilitate symbiotic or cooperative relationships within human societies

+- quotes
+  - "religion is a nurse crop for science"
+  - twist on aviary analogy from plato's theaetetus
+    - "knowledge is like birds in a giant aviary ... the trick is: can you get them to come when you call?"
+[11]

 ## sandra harding
 ## susan bordo